Best Medicare Plans for Veterans

 Cons

 AARP/UnitedHealthcare offers a Medicare Supplement Plan G with benefits that make it a good choice for veterans.
-Plan G is the best Medicare Supplement plan because of its good coverage.
+Plan G is the best Medicare Supplement plan for veterans and most people in general because of its good coverage.
 AARP/UnitedHealthcare's Plan G + Wellness Extras is a good choice to keep your health care expenses low.

 You can buy a Medicare Supplement plan, also called a Medigap plan, along with Original Medicare (Parts A and B).
 Medigap coverage can drastically reduce what you pay for health care.
-Buying Original Medicare and a Medicare Supplement plan is usually a better option if you have expensive or frequent health care needs.
+Buying Original Medicare and a Medicare Supplement plan is usually a better option if you have expensive or frequent health care needs, or you want the peace of mind that you have good coverage if you deal with health issues in the future.
 Remember to compare Medigap's cost versus coverage to find the best deal for your situation.

 Medigap Plan G covers the costs for skilled nursing facilities and Medicare Part A hospice care, which can be important insurance for veterans as they age.
-On average, a Plan G from AARP/UnitedHealthcare costs $158 per month.
+On average, Plan G from AARP/UnitedHealthcare costs $177 per month.

 AARP/UnitedHealthcare takes the coverage further by adding the Wellness Extras package.
 You'll get the same Part G coverage as well as discounts on vision, dental and hearing care.
 The plan includes coverage for a gym membership, too.